AC CARE Alliance

-The Alameda County Care Alliance Advanced Illness Care Program™ (ACCA-AICP) is a faith-based, person-centered, lay care navigation intervention serving predominantly African American adults with advanced illness and their caregivers, bridging the gap between health delivery systems, community organizations and faith-based communities.
+The AC CARE Alliance Advanced Illness Care Program™ (ACCA-AICP) is a faith-based, person-centered, lay care navigation intervention serving predominantly African American adults with advanced illness and their caregivers, bridging the gap between health delivery systems, community organizations and faith-based communities.

 - Alameda County Care Alliance Advanced Care Planning Tool Refinement

 This project will focus on refining the advance care planning resources in the ACCA’s community- and faith-based care program.
 Includes refinement of the care navigators’ advance care planning toolkit developed under a prior project, and field testing and refinement of a discussion guide developed for pastors and faith leaders to be used as a companion to the documentary “Extremis” in opening up the difficult conversation with their congregations and community about end of life care decisions.

 - Alameda County Care Alliance (ACCA) Advanced Illness Care Program (AICP)™